hashbangcode/drupal_batch_examples/README.md

 This module also shows how to use the batch API in Drush.
 The same batch process is run via the form and via the Drush command `drush batch_class_example:run`.

-## Batch Finish Example
+## Batch Finished Example

-An example of using the finish property of the batch API.
+An example of using the finished property of the batch API.

 Path: `/drupal-batch-examples/batch-finish-example`

+An example of using the finished property to process nodes on the site.

+Path: `/drupal-batch-examples/batch-process-nodes`

 ## Batch Addition Example